 “A little paranoid, aren’t we?”
 Denth said.

 The man raised his hands.
 “Why not?
-Never hurt a man.”
+Cautiousness never hurt a man.”

 “More food for us, then,” Tonk Fah said as the plate arrived.
 It was covered with bits of. . .something that had been battered and fried.
-Vivenna didn’t intend to find out what they were.
+Vivenna didn’t intend to find out what it was.
 The monkey, however, immediately scrambled down Tonk Fah’s arm and snatched a few pieces.

 “So,” the man said, “you’re the infamous Denth.”